-As a child and family therapist and a meditation teacher common questions I hear from parents who would like to introduce mindfulness meditation into their child's life are; "How do I meditate with my child?"
+As a child and family therapist and a mindfulness meditation teacher parents wanting to introduce mindfulness into their child's life ask these questions: "How do I meditate with my child?"
 "How old is old enough and how long is too long?"
-I also often hear these questions from nonsuccessful parents who have tried meditating with their child; "My child can’t sit still—what do I do?," "I love to sit but they don’t?"
+Other questions I get from unsuccessful parents who have tried meditating with their child; "My child can’t sit still—what do I do?," "I love to sit but they don’t?"
 So many questions!
-While I may not have the answers to all, below I have compiled a list of some helpful tips to keep in mind when meditating with a child.
+While I may not have the answers to all, below I have compiled a list of essential tips for success when meditating with a child.

-Other resources and ideas for meditating with your child and family
+Other resources and ideas for meditating with your child Around New York

 - MNDFL Ed: bringing mediation to schools and offering classes in NYC